harryngict/NetworkCompose/README.md

 Choose the SSL pinning hosts and hashes that match the servers you intend to communicate with securely.

-## VIII.
+## VI.
 How to create ReAuthenticationService for automatic Re-authentication

 To implement auto re-authentication, you need to create a class or object conforming to the `ReAuthenticationService` protocol.
 This service will handle the automatic re-authentication process.